Unique party ideas to put a “spin” on your Hanukkah celebration

 Hanukkah is a holiday that incorporates some of the most well-known traditions in the Jewish faith.
 Some popular ways people celebrate the Festival of Lights include:

-— Eating fried foods, like latkes and sufganiyot
+• Eating fried Hanukkah party foods, like latkes and sufganiyot

 With each tradition, you’ll have the chance to center a fun Hanukkah party around the night’s events.
-Of course, if you’re planning to commemorate each of the eight nights of Hanukkah with its own get-together, you’ll need plenty of ideas to stay busy the entire celebration.
-So let’s take a look at some unique Hanukkah party ideas to help you get started.
+Of course, if you’re planning to commemorate each of the eight nights of Hanukkah with its own get-together, you’ll need plenty of ideas for Hanukkah parties to stay busy the entire celebration.
+So let’s take a look at some unique Hanukkah celebration ideas to help you get started.

-— Iced sugar cookies – Sugar cookies are easy to customize for the upcoming holiday.
-Try cutting and icing these confections into fun shapes, like the Chanukiah, dreidel, and the blue and white color scheme.
+• Iced sugar cookies – Sugar cookies are easy to customize for the upcoming holiday.
+Try cutting and icing these confections into fun shapes, like the Chanukiah or dreidel in a blue and white color scheme.

 Please join the Goldbergs for